 Having awareness of these obstacles is the best way of overcoming them.
 Being cognizant of the pitfalls can help you plan ahead and be ready for the trials that await you.

-Based on my own personal experience as a doctoral student currently in the midst of dissertation writing, the following secrets are some of the ways I have been able to meet deadlines and prepare for my final defense.
+Based on my own personal experience as a doctoral student, the following secrets are some of the ways I have been able to meet deadlines and prepare for my final defense.

 In some ways, the hardest part of the dissertation process may be the initial step.
 For each person, this step is different depending on the set-up of your school’s dissertation course.